kalkairis/BuildPhIPSeqLibrary/Data/Output/README.md

   to create the sequence without restriction sites, to having no viable unique barcode for the specific oligo.

   __Note__: if this file does not exist, it means that all oligos have successfully been added to the barcodes file.
   This is not likely in a large library but in smaller ones is a possibility.
+- `order_file.txt`: This is a simple text file of all nucleotide sequences to order including the promoters (on both ends of each oligo) as are defined in the config file.